johnshearing/bioelectocracy/README.md

 7. How can these controls be decentralized so that no central powers can decide the target morphogenesis for the human macro-organism of which we are all a part?
 8. [Levin explains cancer in an organism and demonstrates a cure.](https://youtu.be/lIHUWOv4nkE?si=yipnr8uxzCT6ohv3&t=2761)
 10. [What does cancer look like in Mac?](https://johnshearing.github.io/unseen_creatures_which_feed_on_humans/)
 11. How can the cure for cancer which Levin has already discovered be applied to Mac's wellbeing?
+12. How can we help Mac reach its target form when no human knows what type of organism Mac is trying to assemble itself into?

 #### Below are notes and links which will be woven into the narative started above.